-The Company's net proceeds (outflow) from the purchase, sale and maturity of available-for-sale investments in fiscal 2022, 2021, and 2020 were \$(26.9) million, \$26.7 million, and \$76.9 million, respectively.
-The decrease in fiscal 2022 compared to fiscal 2021 was driven by the purchase of the exchange traded investment grade bond funds, which have a cost basis of \$25.0 million.
-The decrease in fiscal 2021 compared to fiscal 2020 was driven by the sale of a portion of the CCXI investment in fiscal year 2020, which did not reoccur in fiscal year 2021.
+The Company's net proceeds (outflow) from the purchase, sale and maturity of available-for-sale investments in fiscal 2023, 2022, and 2021 were \$14.7 million, \$(26.9) million, and \$26.7 million, respectively.
+During fiscal year 2023, the Company's proceeds in available-for-sale investments relates to the sale of excess cash in certificates of deposit that matured.
+As of June 30, 2023, there were no outstanding certificates of deposit.
+The outflow of cash in fiscal year 2022 compared to fiscal year 2023 and fiscal year 2021 was driven by the purchase of the exchange traded investment grade bond funds in fiscal year 2022, which have a cost basis of \$25.0 million, that did not reoccur in the comparative periods.
+The proceeds in fiscal 2021 related to the sale of excess cash in certificates of deposit.
 The Company's investment policy is to place excess cash in certificates of deposit with the objective of obtaining the highest possible return while minimizing risk and keeping the funds accessible.

-Capital additions in fiscal year 2022, 2021, and 2020 were \$44.9 million, \$44.3 million, and \$51.7 million.
-Fiscal 2022 capital expenditures related to investments in new buildings, machinery, and IT equipment.
-Fiscal 2021 capital expenditures related to investments in new buildings, in particular, the Company's GMP manufacturing facility.
-Capital additions planned for fiscal 2023 are approximately \$62 million and are expected to be financed through currently available cash and cash generated from operations.
-Increase in expected additions in fiscal 2023 is related to increasing capacity to meet expected sales growth across the Company.
+Capital additions in fiscal year 2023, 2022, and 2021 were \$38.2 million, \$44.9 million, and \$44.3 million.
+Fiscal 2023 capital expenditures related to investments in new buildings, machinery, and IT equipment.
+Fiscal 2023 capital expenditures related to investments in new buildings, machinery, and IT equipment.
+Capital additions planned for fiscal 2024 are approximately \$65 million and are expected to be financed through currently available cash and cash generated from operations.
+Increase in expected additions in fiscal 2024 is related to increasing capacity to meet expected sales growth across the Company.

-During the year ended June 30, 2022, the Company paid \$25 million to enter into a two-part forward contract which requires the Company to purchase the full equity interest in Wilson Wolf Corporation (Wilson Wolf) if certain annual revenue or EBITDA thresholds are met.
-The Company is currently forecasting the first option payment of \$231 million to occur in fiscal 2023 with the second option payment of approximately \$1 billion plus potential contingent consideration occurring between fiscal 2026 and fiscal 2028.
+During the year ended June 30, 2022, the Company paid \$25 million to enter into a two-part forward contract which requires the Company to purchase the full equity interest in Wilson Wolf if certain annual revenue or EBITDA thresholds are met.
+During fiscal year 2023, Wilson Wolf met the EBITDA target and the Company paid an additional \$232 million to acquire 19.9% of Wilson Wolf.
+The second option payment of approximately \$1 billion plus potential contingent consideration is forecasted to occur between fiscal 2026 and fiscal 2028.
+There were no comparable activities in the comparative prior year period.